cactusflips2020/Malachite/README.md

 - Node.js

 > [!IMPORTANT]
-> When prompted to log in the username is mewingacademy and the password is looksmaxxing123.
+> When prompted to log in the username is malachite and the password is malachiteontop.
 THESE ARE CASE SENSITIVE!

 ## License